mariadb-corporation/MaxScale/Release-Notes/MaxScale-1.3.0-Release-Notes.md

 takes from establishing a connection from the client through MaxScale to the backend server.

+**NOTE**: The persistent connections do not track session state.
+This means that changing the default database or modifying the session state will cause those changes to be active even for new connections.
+If you use queries with implicit databases or use connections with different client settings, you should take great care when using persistent connections.

 Additional information is available in the following document:
 * [Administration Tutorial](../Tutorials/Administration-Tutorial.md)